12 Exercises for a Killer Chest Workout

 No matter where you're starting from or how crazy your schedule and lifestyle are ... the 1st Phorm App can help you achieve the results you've always wanted.

 Download the 1st Phorm App today, and see what the hype is about.
-I promise if you meet us halfway, we’ll do everything we can to help you earn amazing results!
+I promise that if you meet us halfway, we’ll do everything we can to help you earn amazing results!

-If you have any questions in the meantime, don't hesitate to reach out.
+If you have any additional questions or need any help in the meantime, don't hesitate to reach out to us.
 We have a full team of NASM Certified Personal Trainers and Nutrition Coaches right here in St. Louis, Missouri.

-Just give us a call at 1-800-409-9732 or send us an email at CustomerService@1stPhorm.com any day from 6 AM to 10 PM Central.
+Just give us a call at 1-800-409-9732 or send us an email at CustomerService@1stPhorm.com.
+We're available Monday through Friday from 6 AM to 8 PM Central and Saturday & Sunday from 9 AM to 7 PM Central.
 We'll be more than happy to help in any way we can!